Multiple Choice Bible Quiz about Moses the Lawgiver

 The plan was to save Moses's life, and it succeeded.

 a.
-A maid of Pharaoh's court.
+She was a maid in Pharaoh's court.

-c.
+b.
 The Queen of Egypt.

-b.
+c.
 Pharaoh's daughter.

-She noticed the basket containing Moses floating in the water.
+A servant of Pharaoh's daughter noticed the basket containing Moses floating in the water.

 Pharaoh's daughter gave him his name.

-Exodus 2:2-10
+Exodus 2:2-10.

 b.
 Moses led the Hebrews out of Egyptian slavery.